Bad books are in the school libraries – and we found them

 Several of the titles appear frequently on lists of books that have been restricted or removed from school libraries throughout the United States.

 Far Left organizations such as PEN America and the American Library Association (ALA), persistently refer to cleaning up school libraries as “banning books.”
-No books are banned.
+No books are banned from publication.

-This table shows books available to local students that were among the “most challenged” books in the 2023-2025 period.
+According to the AI bot, his table shows books in Jacksonville public school libraries that were among the “most challenged” books in the 2023-2025 period.
 Many of these have been removed in specific districts in Florida, Texas, and other states.

 The following titles also have been challenged, although it is unlikely any Jacksonville residents would object to them.

-• To Kill a Mockingbird: Sometimes removed from required reading lists, though less often removed from library shelves entirely.
-Interestingly, your first file (Bruce’s spreadsheet) actually contains a column titled “Status” that mirrors these national trends.
-For example, in your own file:
+• To Kill a Mockingbird: Sometimes removed from requiredreading lists, though less often removed from library shelves entirely.

-For its comparison, Eye used the school catalog we purchased and compared it with a list kept by Bruce Friedman, head of No Left Turn in Education.
+Eye asked Gemini to compare the school catalog and a list kept by Bruce Friedman, head of No Left Turn in Education.
 He is the No. 1 book challenger in Florida, and perhaps the nation.
 Friedman lives in Clay County and has successfully challenged more than 1,000 books that contain pornography or propaganda or are otherwise unsuitable for children in school.

 Friedman currently is partnering with local activist Blake Harper, who is planning a series of book challenge training sessions in Jacksonville.